Home

 In London and areas served by the Crystal Palace transmitter, a Group A High Gain TV Aerial is the best choice for all Freeview DTT and analogue TV channels and will give better reception than installing an equivalent wideband aerial for Crystal Palace.

-When considering loft aerials in a fringe TV reception area for Freeview, installing a high gain masthead TV amplifier at the aerial may significantly improve Freeview reception especially if a long coaxial cable aerial down lead is required.
+When considering loft aerials in a fringe TV reception area, installing a high gain masthead TV amplifier at the aerial may significantly improve Freeview reception especially if a long coaxial cable aerial down lead is required.
 For regions with a poor TV signal, install a fully screened masthead amplifier with around a 16dB gain (maximum) in the loft about one metre down the coaxial cable from the aerial.

 Choose a masthead amplifier that gets its power up the coaxial cable.
 If interference problems occur, install a TVI filter between the TV aerial and the masthead amplifier.
 Read our TV Interference page for more information.
 Read our Guide to Fitting F-type Plugs if your chosen masthead TV amplifier uses F-type connectors and you need help fitting them.